hypercore-protocol/hypercore-next/README.md

 #### `core.padding`

 How much padding is applied to each block of this core?
+Will be `0` unless block encryption is enabled.

 #### `const stream = core.replicate(isInitiatorOrReplicationStream)`